What is Britannia Silver (.958 Silver)? What is its Value and is it Worth Anything?

 Note: diamagnetism is a type of magnetism that causes materials to be weakly repelled by a magnetic field.

-Yes, Britannia silver is hypoallergenic.
-Meaning most people can wear Britannia silver jewelry, or use Britannia silver cutlery without issue.
+Britannia silver isn’t allergenic.
+It’s hypoallergenic.
+Meaning most people can wear Britannia silver jewelry, handle Britannia silver coins and use Britannia silver cutlery without issue.

 A small percentage of people might still experience a reaction due to the small amount of copper or zinc alloyed with the silver.

-However, you’d need to be very sensitive to copper to have Britannia silver cause a reaction because this silver alloy has only 4-4.2% of copper in it.
+However, you’d need to have a strong copper sensitivity to have Britannia silver cause a reaction because this silver alloy has only 4-4.2% of copper in it.

 Is There Bullion Made From Britannia Silver?

-You can see a full list of these silver coin on Wikipedia.
+You can see a full list of these silver coins on Wikipedia, but below are a handful of examples.

 Are Britannia Silver Coins IRA Approved?